 Collection: Masala

-The collective name for spice mixtures from the Indian cubcontinent is masala.
+The collective name for spice mixtures from the Indian subcontinent is masala.
 Recipes are passed down from generation to generation.
-Usually the spices are (lightly) roasted, but sometimes also dried in the sun.
+The spices are usually (lightly) roasted, but sometimes sun-dried.
 Masala is often added last to preserve the rich aroma.
-It is a misconception that 'garam' means hot as in sharp or spicy.
-It means warm, in the metabolic sense of the word.
-That is why nutmeg and cloves are used, black pepper (India is not for nothing the home of black pepper) and no chili pepper.
-Similar spice mixtures can be found in Iran (formerly Persia), the Middle East and Asia Minor, under the names advieh and baharat.
-They have in common that the recipe is not uniform.
-After all, recipes are passed down from generation to generation.
+It's a misconception that 'garam' means hot, as in sharp or spicy.
+It actually means warm, in the metabolic sense of the word.
+Therefore, nutmeg and cloves are used, black

-Garam masala is mainly used in vegetarian dishes.
-Turmeric is often missing.
-In principle, garam masala is not a 'curry'.
-In ready-made garam masala, turmeric is nevertheless used in large quantities because Western expectations are - apparently - set on the yellow colouring.
+Garam masala is primarily used in vegetarian dishes.
+Turmeric is often absent in these dishes.
+After all, garam masala is not technically a "curry."
+However, ready-made garam masala often uses turmeric in large quantities because Western expectations are, apparently, geared towards its yellow color.

-In our shop we offer you three masalas of British origin, not for nothing, the United Kingdom has of all European countries the closest ties with the Indian subcontinent, and by far the largest population of Indian inhabitants.
+In our shop, we offer you three masalas of British origin, and for good reason: of all European countries, the United Kingdom has the closest ties to the Indian subcontinent and by far the largest population of Indians.
 Here they are:

 - garam masala